Code-Beaker/whatfont-web/README.md

 ### Download for Firefox

-Download add-on from [Mozilla Addons](https://addons.mozilla.org) website.
+Download the add-on from [Mozilla Addons](https://addons.mozilla.org) website.

 ### About the website

-The website is designed and developed by Tharun Raj(Code-Beaker).
+The website was designed and developed by Tharun Raj(Code-Beaker).
 It's not official yet.

 > [!NOTE]
 > This is just a _demo-like_ website.
 It is not a part of the official browser extension.